-[Definition:] nonPositiveInteger is 'derived' from integer by setting the value of 'maxInclusive' to be 0.
+[Definition:] nonPositiveInteger is derived from integer by setting the value of maxInclusive to be 0.
 This results in the standard mathematical concept of the non-positive integers.
-The 'value space' of nonPositiveInteger is the infinite set {...,-2,-1,0}.
-The 'base type' of nonPositiveInteger is integer.
+The value space of nonPositiveInteger is the infinite set {...,-2,-1,0}.
+The base type of nonPositiveInteger is integer.

-nonPositiveInteger has a lexical representation consisting of a negative sign ("-") followed by a finite-length sequence of decimal digits (#x30-#x39).
-If the sequence of digits consists of all zeros then the sign is optional.
+nonPositiveInteger has a lexical representation consisting of an optional preceding sign followed by a finite-length sequence of decimal digits (#x30-#x39).
+The sign may be "+" or may be omitted only for lexical forms denoting zero; in all other lexical forms, the negative sign ("-") must be present.
 For example: -1, 0, -12678967543233, -100000.

 The canonical representation for nonPositiveInteger is defined by prohibiting certain options from the Lexical representation (§3.3.14.1).
-Specifically, the negative sign ("-") is required with the token "0" and leading zeroes are prohibited.
+In the canonical form for zero, the sign must be omitted.
+Leading zeroes are prohibited.

-nonPositiveInteger has the following ·constraining facets·:
+nonPositiveInteger has the following ·constraining facets ·: